anushrav/okta_dev_challenge/README.md

   - Create an App and copy the cleint credentials.
   - Add `Login redirect URIs` and `Initiate login URI ` as `http://localhost:8080/oidc/callback`
   - Add `Logout redirect URIs` as `http://localhost:8080`
+  - Generate an API Token from the API tab.
+  - Make sure to enable CORS and redirect options.

 2. Clone this repository, jump to the root folder by running and install dependencies.
 ```